LEHIGH VALLEY TRAIL:

-To Start from Rochester Junction [Central]; From I-390 take exit 11 to Route 251 east 3.8 miles.
+To Start from Rochester Junction in Honeoye Falls [Central Section]; From I-390 take exit 11 to Route 251 east 3.8 miles.
 Turn right on Plains Rd.
 The parking lot will be on your left.

 The Lehigh Valley Trail begins west of the Genesee River and follows the rail bed of the old 1892 Lehigh Valley RR.
 Also referred to as the Black Diamond Trail because the rail line used to haul clean burning anthracite coal, known as "Black Diamonds".
 Before crossing the Genesee River it intersects with the north-south Genesee Valley Greenway .
 At Rochester Junction you can travel along the Lehigh Valley Trail; North Branch as it heads north to Rochester where it connects to the Erie Canalway Trail; Syracuse- Rochester and Erie Canalway Trail; Rochester-Buffalo .
 In Victor the trail crosses paths with the Auburn Trail before ending at Lehigh Crossing Park.
 For more information visit; LEHIGH VALLEY TRAIL .

-Starting from Lehigh Crossing Park; Porto-Potty located here.
+Starting from Lehigh Crossing Park in Victor [Eastern End]; Porto-Potty located here.
 Head northwest along the wide stone-dust trail and bear right around a pond into the woods.
 Cross an old RR trestle bridge over the Auburn Trail before coming to a spur trail on your right at 1 mile.

 Note; This spur trail takes you down to the Auburn Trail .

 Pass by the old RR Interlocking Tower and Pump House before another intersection.
-This is Rochester Junction at 8.6 miles.
+This is Rochester Junction in Honeoye Falls at 8.6 miles.
 Informational board here.

 Note; Heading right takes you past the site of the old Rochester Junction RR Station and an old red RR car to a replica Train Station (restrooms and water fountain) and the Rochester Junction parking lot.
 Straight across Plains Rd is the start of the Lehigh Valley Trail; North Branch .